 For cracked and broken teeth, you should generally turn to your dentist in White Settlement before calling the emergency room.
 We have the training and tools to address a wide variety of dental issues, so we’re more likely to be equipped to give you the efficient, effective care that you need, especially when the issue is time sensitive.

 That said, you should call your local emergency room if you’re suffering from:

 A toothache can have many different causes; some are extremely serious while others are relatively minor and easily resolved.
 For example, if there’s a popcorn kernel stuck between your teeth that’s causing discomfort, it’s likely that all you’ll need is some dental floss to solve the problem.
 On the other hand, many toothaches are the ultimate result of an infection; without a root canal or another treatment, you could eventually lose the tooth altogether.
 For this reason, you should make an appointment with us if a toothache lasts longer than two days or is causing excessive amounts of pain.

 Everyone’s plan is different, and different procedures usually receive different levels of coverage.
-For example, many insurance carriers will pay 70% to 80% for a root canal but will only pay 50% for a dental crown.
+For example, many insurance carriers will pay 70% to 80% for a dental filling but will only pay 50% for a dental crown.
 We’re happy work with you and your insurance companies to make sure you’re maximizing you’re benefits.
-ProSmiles is an in-network provider for many different PPO plans, but we also file claims for out-of-network plans, which will often have similar prices.
+ProSmiles Dental & Orthodontics of White Settlement is an in-network provider for many different PPO plans, but we also file claims for out-of-network plans, which will often have similar prices.
 We also offer CareCredit financing for patients without dental insurance.